When in the morning may one begin to put on Tefillin:

 If one knows that he will not be able to put on Tefillin the entire day, even for a moment, may he put them on in the early morning, prior to Mi Sheyakir?

-Some Poskim rule that if one knows he will not be able to put on Tefillin for even one moment that day, then he may place them on upon awakening, even if it is prior to Alos.
-However one may not recite a blessing on the Tefillin, although some Poskim are lenient.
+If one knows he will not be able to put on Tefillin for even one moment that day, as can occur by one who works throughout all the daylight hours, then he may place them on upon awakening, even if it is prior to Alos.
+He is permitted to recite a blessing upon wearing them at this time if he will be unable to wear them at all after Mi Sheyakir, and throughout the day.
+Nevertheless, it is best for a Torah scholar not to say a blessing upon wearing it.

 One needs to use a calendar that shows the times of a) his geographical location and b) the accustomed opinion that his community rules accordingly regarding the time of Mi Sheyakir.

-The reason: As there is no worry that he may fall asleep while walking. [ibid]
+The reason: As there is no worry that he may fall asleep while wearing the Tefillin, as he has already awoken and is in the midst of traveling by foot, and will not fall asleep while walking.
+[Admur ibid]

 See Piskeiy Teshuvos 18/5